Aiven-Open/aiven-pg-security/docs/README.md

 **creating_extension**

-The function is executing during the `CREATE EXTENSION` function.
+The function is executing during the `CREATE EXTENSION` transaction.

 **is_elevated**